hgibson8896/hgibson8896/README.md

 # Hi there, I'm Heather 👋🏾

-## I am currently enrolled in the Java bootcamp at the Software Guild!
+## I am currently a Dev10 Software Developer Trainee at Genesis10!
 Welcome to my github page!

 <br>